cassandra-parent/cassandra-parent.github.io/_pages/about.md

 ## Recent News

-- Mar.
-2026: Co-authored paper on LLM non-affirmation behaviors for human rights accepted into FAccT 2026!
+- **Mar.
+2026:** Co-authored paper on LLM non-affirmation behaviors for human rights accepted into FAccT 2026!
-- Jan.
-2026: Co-authored paper on [rotational debiasing for VLMs](https://openreview.net/pdf?id=tkE29O0jzF) accepted into ICLR 2026!
+- **Jan.
+2026:** Co-authored paper on [rotational debiasing for VLMs](https://openreview.net/pdf?id=tkE29O0jzF) accepted into ICLR 2026!
+- **May 2025:** My team won the inaugural [MIT Women's Health in AI Hackathon](https://fmml-hackathon.vercel.app/index.html#about) for our project on predicting maternal interpersonal violence.

 ## Prior Work